Free Consultation 888-874-2142

 • Lack of capacity to enter into marriage

-It's crucial to provide substantial evidence to support these claims, as courts only grant annulments under particular circumstances.
-Because annulments can impact both personal and legal aspects of your life, it's vital to consult with a knowledgeable annulment lawyer in Massachusetts.
-Our team at Miller Law Group, P.C. offers the dedicated service you need to navigate these complex cases and achieve a favorable outcome.
+An annulment is not granted automatically.
+You need substantial and specific evidence to support any of these claims for an annulment, as Massachusetts courts grant annulments only under particular circumstances.
+Because annulments can significantly impact many different aspects of your life, it's vital to consult with a knowledgeable annulment attorney in Massachusetts.
+Our team at Miller Law Group, P.C. delivers the dedicated legal service you need to navigate these complex matters and pursue a favorable outcome.
+We can help you anticipate the potential legal, financial, and familial implications of an annulment and advise you on what documentation or testimony may be required to strengthen your case.

 The Annulment Process & What to Expect

-Filing for an annulment in Massachusetts typically involves several steps, each requiring detailed understanding and procedural care.
-The process generally begins with filing a complaint for annulment in the probate and family court in the county where you reside.
-Our family law firm has a detailed understanding of local court systems allows us to efficiently manage your filing and ensure all paperwork is completed accurately.
+Filing for an annulment in Massachusetts involves several key steps, each requiring a detailed understanding of legal procedure.
+The process generally starts with filing a complaint for annulment in the probate and family court within your county of residence.
+Our family law firm has in-depth experience with each of the Commonwealth's local court systems, enabling us to manage your filing efficiently and ensure all paperwork is completed accurately.

-• Initial Consultation: Meet with our legal team to assess your situation and determine if an annulment is the right path for you.
+• Initial Consultation: Meet with our legal team to assess your specific situation and determine if annulment is the most appropriate course of action.

-• Documentation: Gather necessary documentation and evidence to support your annulment claims.
+• Documentation: Collect all necessary documents and evidence required to support your annulment claims.

 • Filing the Complaint: We will file your complaint in the appropriate family court.

-• Judicial Review: A judge will review your case and decide if an annulment is warranted based on presented evidence.
+• Judicial Review: The judge reviews your case to decide whether an annulment is warranted, based on the evidence presented.

-• Judgment & Appeal: If approved, the annulment is finalized.
-If denied, options for appeal may be discussed.
+• Judgment & Appeal: If the annulment is approved, the marriage is officially voided.
+If denied, you may discuss possible options for appeal.

 An annulment might be more suitable in cases of:

-• Fraudulent Intent: False representation or deceit led to the marriage.
+• Fraudulent Intent: When false representations or deceit led to the marriage.

-• Underage Marriage: One or both parties were not of legal age to marry and did not obtain proper consent.
+• Underage Marriage: When one or both parties were under the legal age to marry and did not receive proper consent.

-• Bigamy: One party was already married at the time of the marriage in question.
+• Bigamy: When one party was already legally married to someone else at the time of the marriage in question.

 FAQs About Annulments in Massachusetts